ctm/mb2-doc/src/games/dealers-choice.md

 Twenty-one different games are offered in Dealer's Choice.
 Initially, the first player in or past seat one chooses the game.
 That game is then played for six hands, and then the player in the next seat gets to choose.
-Currently there is no representation (text or visual) of who is going to get to choose next.
+Currently there is no representation (i.e., neither textual nor visual) of who is going to get to choose next.

 ## The Games